netto-franco91/tttetete/README.md

 ### saveTableItemDetail
 ----
 #### :page_with_curl: Description
-Function called when the 'onSaveTableItemDetail' event of the 'timeline-table-item-detail' component is fired Event [onSaveTableItemDetail](#onSaveTableItemDetail) of the component 'timeline-table-item-detail'.
+Function called when the 'onSaveTableItemDetail' event of the '[onLoadTimelineTableItemDetail](#Timeline-Table-Mode-Detail)' component is fired
+Event [onSaveTableItemDetail](#onSaveTableItemDetail) of the component '[onLoadTimelineTableItemDetail](#Timeline-Table-Mode-Detail)'.

 #### :bookmark_tabs: Parameters
 **event** _(Object)_  - Event data as an object